privacyint/ThornSec/example_json.md

 		* Server definitions                                                        *
 		****************************************************************************/
 		"servers":{
-			//Example of a router configured using ppp
+			//Example of a router configured using _PPPoE_
-			//This is probably your default setup for a router "ppp_router":{
+			//This is probably your default setup for a router if you're using ADSL, VDSL or point-to-point tunnel "ppp_router":{
 				//Declare it's a router
 				"types":["router"],
 				//Give it the subnet of 1
 				"subnet":"1",
-				//Tell it to use ppp for external connection "extconnection":"ppp",
+				//Tell it to use PPPoE for external connection "extconnection":"ppp",
-				//Declare the ppp iface
+				//Declare the PPPoE iface
 				"extiface":"ppp0",
 				//Physical external iface to negotiate ppp
 				"pppiface":"enp2s0",